Shannon hydroelectric scheme: Construction

-In 1925 Siemens started the works with Dr. McLaughlin as managing director and Prof. Frank Sharman Rishworth, who took a leave of absence from University College Galway, as chief civil engineer.
+In 1925 Siemens started the works with Dr. McLaughlin as managing director and Professor Frank Sharman Rishworth, who took a leave of absence from University College Galway, as chief civil engineer.
 A completion time limit of three and a half years, with penalty clauses for failure of adherence to this limit, was written into the contract.
 Around 150 of the skilled workers and engineers on the power station were Germans.
 A camp was set up for the workers that included living quarters for 750 men and a dining room that seated 600.
 Initially employment for 700 was provided, whilst at its peak there were 5,200 employed during the construction phase, with this dropping back to 2,500 near completion.

-Siemens had to import a vast array of machinery from Bremen and Hamburg and built a 96 km narrow gauge railway from the docks in Limerick to the site to bring in supplies, which included 76 steam locomotives.
+Siemens had to import a vast array of machinery from Bremen and Hamburg and built a 96 km narrow gauge railway to transport workers and supplies around the site, which included 76 steam locomotives.
 The government made good the local roads which were in an appalling state.
 The headrace involved building embankments up to 25m high over a distance of 10 km and many unforeseen geological problems were encountered.
 7.6 e6m3 of soil had to be moved and 1.2 e6m3 of rock.
 Four major bridges were built and nine rivers diverted as well as numerous streams.
 Three large Parsons turbines were installed at the base of the dam which could generate 35MW, more than the entire public supply of the time.
 In addition a supply network of 110kV power lines was installed to Dublin, Cork and other centres.

 The construction project was not without controversy.
 Unskilled labourers were only paid agricultural wages producing strikes, national and governmental debate over wages, conditions, and spending over-runs.
 Despite this, there was a final cost overrun for Siemens of £150,000.

 The site attracted a huge number of sightseers, transported by excursion trains from all parts of Ireland.
 By 1929 it reckoned that 250,000 spectators had been guided over the works.

 Electrifying Ireland

-In 1927, the ESB was established and took control of the scheme and electricity supply and generation generally.
-Dr. McLaughlin became the managing director.
+In 1927, the Electricity Supply Board (ESB) was established and took control of the scheme and electricity supply and generation generally.
+McLaughlin became the managing director.

-The Shannon Scheme was officially opened at Parteen on 22 July 1929.
+The Shannon Scheme was officially opened at Parteen Weir on 22 July 1929.
 One of the largest engineering projects of its day, it served as a model for large-scale electrification projects worldwide.
-Operated by the Electricity Supply Board of Ireland, it had an immediate impact on the social, economic and industrial development of Ireland.
+Operated by the ESB, it had an immediate impact on the social, economic and industrial development of Ireland.
 By 1935, it was producing 80 per cent of Ireland's electricity.
-It continues to supply this power in the 21st century although its contribution is now only 2%.
+It continues to supply this power in the 21st century although its contribution is only 2% as of 2017.
 At the time, it was the largest hydroelectric station in the world, though this was soon superseded by the Hoover Dam, which commenced construction in 1930.

-The influential London Financial Times was highly impressed with the result, commenting:
+The London Financial Times was highly impressed with the result, commenting: